mjbxnzr/alpine-pandas/readme.md

 # Alpine-pandas

-To create a pre-build pandas with alpine iamge for faster build time when using pandas with alpine as the base image.
+To create a pre-build pandas with alpine image for faster build time when using pandas with alpine.